 Chronological survey of the material culture of the ancient Roman world and the role of archaeological context in understanding the varied aspects of ancient Roman culture.
 Among other topics, economy, architecture, arts and crafts, trade and exchange, religion and burial customs will be explored.
-Meets International Perspectives Regmt

-CL ST 383.
-Greek and Roman Art.
+CL ST 383: Greek and Roman Art

-(Dual-listed with CL ST 583).
-(Cross-listed with DSN S, ART H).
+(Cross-listed with ART H).
 (3-0) Cr.
+3.

-3. Greek art from Neolithic and Hellenistic periods.
+Greek art from Neolithic to Hellenistic periods.
 Roman art from the traditional founding to the end of the empire in the West.
-Nonmajor graduate credit.

-CL ST 383H.
-Greek and Roman Art: Honors.
+CL ST 383H: Greek and Roman Art: Honors

-(Cross-listed with DSN S, ART H).
+(Cross-listed with ART H).
 (3-0) Cr.
 3-4.

-Greek art from Neolithic and Hellenistic periods.
+Greek art from Neolithic to Hellenistic periods.
 Roman art from the traditional founding to the end of the empire in the West.
-Nonmajor graduate credit.